CesarHRS/RYZEN-RAM-OC-Guide/README.md

   ## Logical Ranks

-  * Single-rank sticks are used to clock higher than dual-rank sticks, but dual-rank sticks have the vantage of being able of using rank interleaving.
+  * Single-rank sticks are used to clock higher than dual-rank sticks, but dual-rank sticks have the advantage of being able of using rank interleaving.

   Rank interleaving allows the memory controller to parallelize memory requests, for example, you can write in one rank while reading or refreshing the other one.

   * Today on Zen3 platforms, newer BIOS and memory controllers support dual-rank better.
 So you may be able to make dual-rank sticks clock as high as single-rank, but you will also have the performance gains from rank interleaving.
   * The downsides of dual-rank sticks are:
     * In older platforms, BIOS and memory controllers won't support rank interleaving very well.
-    * As the total count of ranks in the system increases the load of the memory controller will also increase, which will require a higher SOC voltage.
+    * As the total count of ranks in the system increases, the load of the memory controller will also increase, which will require a higher SOC voltage.

   ## Voltage